Louis DeJoy was always his own boss. Whom does he serve now?

-“After 240 years of patriotic service delivering the mail, how can one person screw this up in just a few weeks?” ranted Rep. Stephen F. Lynch (D-Mass.).
+“I’m tempted to ask, after 240 years of patriotic service delivering the mail, how can one person screw this up in just a few weeks?” fumed Rep. Stephen F. Lynch (D-Mass.).

 DeJoy endured the verbal beatings with a soft scowl, which often pinched into a light grimace, which sometimes flicked into an attempted eye roll — as if he couldn’t quite believe or stomach his predicament.

 In his business career, DeJoy was the one who domineered, who put people in the hot seat.
-He micromanaged, humiliated and conjured fear, according to people who worked for the supply-chain business that he built from almost nothing.
+He micromanaged, humiliated and conjured fear, according to people who worked for his major supply-chain business.
 And he has little patience for undesired chit chat, according to one former employee.

 “You couldn’t have a conversation with him,” Patricia Doize-Hyatt, who worked for DeJoy as a personal assistant in 2010, told The Washington Post.
 “He was that strict.”

 But being postmaster general is different.
-In June, the longtime CEO of a private business, where he was king, was made chief executive of a public agency, where he became a nominal servant to two houses of Congress, 630,000 mostly unionized postal employees and 246 million eligible voters.
+In June, the longtime CEO of a private business, where he was king, was made chief executive of a public agency, where he became a nominal servant to two houses of Congress, 630,000 mostly unionized postal employees, 246 million eligible voters and — well, everyone who sends or receives mail.
 And so last week, he was called to the carpet by lawmakers who suspected he might be helping an unpopular American president undermine a popular American institution to secure reelection.
 They wanted to sort out his loyalties.

 DeJoy blinked a lot, evaded eye contact.
 The shoulders of his suit jacket bunched toward his neck, giving him a crouched appearance.
 The Long Island native sounded like an extra on “The Sopranos” whenever he gave “remawks,” which were mostly curt or indignant.
 He was an operations guy, lusting for efficiency but bombarded by a body known for its theatrics and dysfunction.